So here are some thoughts about my Agile journey and its impact on me (as part of my CSP application)

 - What have I really taken to my heart and mind as I embrace Agile/Scrum concepts?

 - How using Agile/Scrum has changed the way I view work?

 “If you want to go fast, go alone.
 If you want to go far, go together.” —African Proverb.

-Back in 2003, I started working with software development industry in different companies in various roles.
+Back in 2003, I started working with the software development industry in different companies in various roles.
 I would say it was a mixed feeling of both agile and traditional ways of working.

-For almost seven years, I worked in developing open source VoIP solutions, based on Linux platform.
+For almost seven years, I worked in developing open-source VoIP solutions, based on the Linux platform.
 Combining different software products to provide a solution was a pretty fun thing to do.
 Later, software quality became an interesting topic for me to get some hands-on experience.
 I liked the overall system thinking from it that helped me to understand the interaction and integration of the different products from the software development lifecycle.

 Hello, Agile and Scrum

 I was practically introduced to Agile and Scrum in 201.
 The personal impact that I saw on myself after working few months with Agile was that I felt more engaged and motivated as I was involved during various Scrum events.
 There was more sense of belonging.

 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn” – Benjamin Franklin

 I became more organized, open to trying new things, and spent time on those that add value to my life and work.
 I started using Scrum in setting up my personal development goals too.
 I visualized the flow in the form of a small Kanban board in an excel spreadsheet.